Fraternity & Sorority Life

 Loyola's fraternal community provides opportunities for growth and excellence in academics, service, social interaction, intramural athletics, and values-based leadership.
 It's also a great way to make lifelong friendships.
 With 14 Greek-lettered organizations, joining a fraternity or sorority is an excellent way to get involved at Loyola.
 Check us out on Facebook or on Instagram!

 Recognized Fraternities & Sororities

 Membership is open to full-time, degree-seeking undergraduate students with at least a 2.5 cumulative GPA.
-Fraternity and Sorority Life makes up about 16% of the undergraduate population.
+Fraternity and Sorority Life make up about 16% of the undergraduate population.

 Collegiate Panhellenic Council

 Greek Leaders recreated this evaluation in order to hold each other and themselves accountable to a standard that was designed by them for them.
 This form of self-governing and responsibility to uphold the standard creates a trust and bond between Greek Leaders, resulting in a better community.
 Our goal is to create a strong community.
 When one chapter succeeds, we all succeed.
 When one chapter falls behind, we all fall behind.
 The FSLA focuses on three categories: Cura Personalis, Magis, Serving with and for Others.
 All Chapters must participate unless it is their first semester on campus.
 Chapters will be placed into a grading bracket: Gold, White, or Maroon.

 The organizations listed below have ranked in the GOLD (100%-90%) bracket for the fall 2021 Fraternity and Sorority Life Assessment.

 Delta Sigma Theta